SabotagePerformanceAppraisals/seattle-scrum/_posts/2021-03-29-things-ken-schwaber-intentionally-omits-from-scrum.md

 ### How to become a rich methodologist

 A person who was called "Product Owner"[^fake] of a single-function team told me I could make a lot of money by inventing a methodology to accommodate teams like hers.
-Did she think Ken Schwaber, Takeuchi-さん, and Nonaka-さん were unaware of the existence of single-function teams, and just forgot to accommodate them?
+Did she think Ken Schwaber, Takeuchi-さん, and Nonaka-さん were unaware of the existence of single-function teams?
+[Scrum was meant to expose dysfunction](/scrum-the-unflattering-mirror), not mask it.

 Around the year 2000 people made a lot of money with something called the Rational Unified Process (the RUP) that could be "tailored" to require no change at all to your organizational design.
 It was a disaster, of course.
 Alistair Cockburn (a coauthor of the [Agile Manifesto](https://agilemanifesto.org)) clearly wasn't a fan:
 > I am interested in fending off the fat methodology army, the vast quantity of RUP, \[Arthur\] Anderson \[now Accenture\], SEI \[Software Engineering Institute\] salespeople putting ideas into CIOs' minds that they should have lots of paperwork to be "safe".